 - Armpits and palms – to treat excess sweating

 The side effects are minimal, and all are temporary.
 The injections may sting very slightly but they are not painful.
 Other side effects are minimal redness and swelling at the injection sites that usually disappears after an hour or so.
 There is also a very small risk of bleeding, bruising or infection at the injection sites.
 You may experience transient headaches.

 There is a very small risk of eyelid drooping (ptosis) and slight puffiness following treatment.
 In the unlikely event that this occurs, it is always temporary and usually settles after 2-3 weeks.
 The incidence of ptosis is about 2% but always ask your practitioner what problems they have had with treatments as this will differ between doctors.
 After several treatments, very rarely, some patients become resistant to the drug and it no longer works effectively.

 Who cannot have muscle relaxing injections?

-It is not recommended in anyone who is pregnant or breast feeding or who suffers from a neuromuscular disorder.
-You should make your doctor aware of any medication you are taking including Gingko Biloba and St John’s Wort.
+It is not recommended in anyone who is pregnant or breast feeding, or who suffers from a neuromuscular disorder.
+You should make your doctor aware of any medication you are taking including Gingko Biloba, aspirin and other blood thinners like ibuprofen, fish oils (omega3) and St John’s Wort.

 Here is a list of questions you should ask your doctor prior to any muscle reducing treatment.